Don’t Get Caught Up With The Wrong Clinic And Regret It – Public Warning!

-Some clinics also blatantly seek to attract clients by offering extremely discounted prices and can do so by using cheap, counterfeit products that may look like the genuine products but in reality, are anything but!
+Some clinics also seek to attract clients by offering extremely discounted prices and can do so by using cheap, counterfeit products that may look like the genuine products but in reality, are anything but!
 If ever in doubt – don’t be afraid to ask the Clinic WHAT product they intend to use, where they got it from and check the packaging for authenticity/manufacturer’s details.

 3. Is the Clinic appropriately registered and properly equipped for infection control?

 - If you are having skin penetration procedures at a Beauty Salon where there is no registered Medical Practitioner, this is illegal and you should immediately notify the relevant local council.
 This then enables random inspections to be conducted to monitor compliance with Infection Control Regulations.